Desert Inn: Modern history

-The property was sold to ITT Sheraton in 1993 for $160 million and renamed the Sheraton Desert Inn.
-Four years later, in 1997, ITT Sheraton undertook a $200 million renovation of the Augusta Tower and St. Andrews Tower and expansion, with the building and completion of the Palms Tower.
+Kerkorian sold the resort to ITT Sheraton in 1993 for $160 million and it was renamed the Sheraton Desert Inn.
+In May 1994, ITT Sheraton announced plans to build the Sheraton Desert Kingdom, a $750 million, 3,500-room megaresort on the property, adjacent to the existing Sheraton Desert Inn.
+When ITT Sheraton bought Caesars World in December 1994, plans for the new resort were shelved.
+In 1997, ITT Sheraton undertook a $200 million renovation of the Augusta Tower and St. Andrews Tower and expansion, with the building and completion of the Palms Tower.
 The resort was returned to its historic name, The Desert Inn, dropping the Sheraton name, and was placed in the ITT Sheraton Luxury Collection division.
 ITT Sheraton itself was sold the following year to Starwood.

 Due to losing money, Starwood immediately put The Desert Inn up for sale, and contracted a sale to Sun International Hotels Ltd. on May 19, 1999, for $275 million.
 The sale to Sun International fell through the following March, however.
 Also in 1999, Sinatra's and the Rat Pack's estate managers, Sheffield Enterprises Inc., sued the Desert Inn, claiming an infringement of rights in their use of Sinatra's name and persona in its advertising and sales, including the words "Frank", "Ol' Blue Eyes", "the chairman of the Board" and "The Rat Pack".
 Sinatra's estate specifically objected to their use in "billboard advertising, marquees, alcoholic beverages and wine menus, and on the front and back of tee-shirts and caps at its gift shop" and alleged photographs of Sinatra and his signature on the walls behind the bar near the entrance to the Starlight Lounge of the Desert Inn.

 The Desert Inn celebrated its 50th anniversary on April 24, 2000.
 Celebrations were held for a week and a celebrity golf tournament was held with the likes of Robert Loggia, Chris O'Donnell, Robert Urich, Susan Anton, Vincent Van Patten and Tony Curtis.
 As part of the festivities, a time capsule was buried in a granite burial chamber on April 25, to be reopened on April 25, 2050.
 Three days later, on April 27, Steve Wynn purchased the resort from Starwood for $270 million.
 Wynn closed the Desert Inn at 2:00 a.m. on August 28, 2000.

 On October 23, 2001, the Augusta Tower, the Desert Inn's southernmost building, was imploded to make room for a mega-resort that Wynn planned to build.
 Coming a month after the September 11 attacks, the implosion was marked with less fanfare than previous Las Vegas demolition spectacles due to its similarity to the collapse of the Twin Towers.
 Originally intended to be named Le Rêve, the new project opened as Wynn Las Vegas.
 The remaining two towers, the St. Andrews Tower and Palms Tower were both temporarily used as the Wynn Gallery, spanning 1316 ft2 to display some of Wynn's art collection.
 The St. Andrews Tower and Palms Tower were finally imploded on November 16, 2004.